Precision-Informed: A New Standard in Primary Care|Issue 1 of 6

 Standard doses are written for the average patient, not for your biology.

 Roughly one in ten people process certain common medications differently because of inherited gene variants, including some antidepressants, pain relievers, and blood pressure drugs.
 At standard doses, these medications may not work as expected, or may produce side effects others do not experience.
-Physician-led interpretation of genetic health information, when clinically appropriate, is one way that pattern gets recognized rather than attributed to something else.
+Physician-led interpretation of genetic health information, when clinically appropriate, is one way that pattern gets recognized.

 03. The Context Compression Problem